 I hope that is not too confusing!
 Just remember that you are always alternating front and back post double crochet around the whole blanket, you just happen to be working three of those stitches around the same post when you are working the corners.

-When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, until you have four rows total.
+When you finish row 3, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, until you have five rows total.
 (Or you can go around as many times as you’d like to get your desired border height.)

 When I finished my fifth row, I worked one round of SC around the entire blanket to even out the tops of the stitches.
 I worked 3 SCs into the top of each corner stitch and when I reached the corner I started with, I slip stitched into the first stitch and tied off.